talsma-ict/context-propagation/README.md

 - `ServletRequest` contexts (see [servletrequest-propagation])
 - OpenTracing Span contexts (using the [opentracing-spanmanager] library)
+- _yours?_ Feel free to create an issue or pull-request if you believe there's a general context that was forgotten.

 Adding your own `Context` type is not difficult.

 ## Custom contexts

 It is easy to add a custom `Context` type to be propagated:

 1. Implement the `ContextManager` interface.
    Create a class with a [default constructor] that implements _initializeNewContext_ and _getActiveContext_ methods.